ropensci/iheatmapr/cran-comments.md

 ## Release Overview

-Minor update to make tests compatible with the development version of the 'scales' package, which changes slightly the color outputs from some functions used by this package.
+# Minor update to make tests compatible with the development version of the 'scales' package, which changes slightly the color outputs from some functions used by this package.
 Also incoporates a few bug fixes and minor features that address issues brought up by users of the package.

+Also addresses the issue with noLD, making the tests robust to less precision.
+Tested using the "debian-gcc-devel-nold" platform on rhub.

 Tested on Windows, Mac, and Linux via Travis, Appveyor, and/or Rhub.